Nat-the-Kat/OpenShock-TaskMaster/docs/getting started.md

 1. after opening this project in VS Code, in the PlatformIO menu, go to "project tasks>pico>general" and click "Upload". (please note, if you are flashing a brand new pico, make sure to hold down the bootsel button when plugging it in to put it in firmware upload mode)

-2. once the firmware has been succesfully uploaded, navigate to "project tasks>pico>platform" and click "Build Filesystem Image".

-3. once that is done, in the same menu click "Upload Filesystem Image".
+2. once that is done, in the same menu click "Upload Filesystem Image".

-4. you should be good to begin configuring.
+3. you should be good to begin configuring.

 ## **initial connection and configuring**